-The beginning of the year brings challenges for many healthcare patients and, in turn, nearly all healthcare providers.
-The issues are all related to the resetting of insurance deductibles.
-For many patients, medical services that were completely covered by insurance only a few weeks ago must now be paid for out of pocket until they meet their deductible, once again.
+The beginning of the year brings challenges for many healthcare patients and nearly all healthcare providers.
+The issues are related to the resetting of insurance deductibles.
+Many patients must again pay out-of-pocket for medical services that insurance completely covered only a few weeks prior.
+And that can mean canceled or rescheduled appointments.

-While the financial challenges that burden the insured are mostly unavoidable, there are some ways physicians and medical billing teams can prepare for the onslaught of canceled appointments and difficult collections.
-Many providers take this as a time to focus on collections services and implement new processes that make it easier for patients to pay.
-For example, many healthcare providers found that simply talking to their patients about treatment and payment options results in a more positive patient experience and an easier collection process.
+While the financial challenges that burden the insured are mostly unavoidable, there are some ways physicians and medical billing teams can prepare for the onslaught of canceled appointments and challenging collections.
+Many providers take this time to focus on collections services and implement new processes that make it easier for patients to pay.
+You may find this is an excellent opportunity to talk to your patients about treatment and payment options, which may result in a more positive patient experience and an easier collection process.